sxyazi/yazi/docs/keymap.md

 ## input

-### Normal mode

 - close: Cancel input.

   - `--submit`: Submit the input.

 - escape: Cancel visual mode and enter normal mode.
+- move: Move the cursor left or right.

+  - `n`: Move the cursor n characters left or right.
+Negative value for left, positive value for right.
+  - `--in-operating`: Move the cursor only if its currently waiting for an operation.

+### Normal mode

 - insert: Enter insert mode.

   - `--append`: Insert after the cursor.

 - visual: Enter visual mode.
-- move: Move the cursor left or right.

-  - `n`: Move the cursor n characters left or right.
-Negative value for left, positive value for right.

 - backward: Move to the beginning of the previous word.
 - forward: Move to the beginning of the next word.